EDIT TITLE here

 Optional Hint: To display a clickable web link in the bibliography, look at the HTML code in GitHub for the examples above.
 See how the URL appears twice: once in the "href" and again in the display text.
 This is not required for your data story, but it looks good and helps readers to click and view your sources.

-Section 4: Advanced Tips
+EDIT Section 4 Label: Advanced Tips

 Figure 2: Describe your image in a caption, and always credit the source if someone else created it.